Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/Example_Deploy_CosmoTech_workspace.md

     # Make sure they are used in the manifest YAML.
     # =========================================================
     # Organization
     organization_name: to_fill    # Should be the name of the project like "project1 organization"

     # Workspace
     workspace_name: to_fill       # Should be the name of the project like "project1 workspace"
     workspace_key: to_fill        # Unique key to define according to your naming convention, for example: project1workspace1
     workspace_description: to_fill              # Quick sentence to explain the purpose of the workspace

     # Solution
     solution_name: to_fill                      # Should be the name of the project like "project1 solution"
     solution_key: to_fill                       # Unique key to define according to your naming convention, for example: project1solution1
     solution_description: to_fill                # Quick sentence to explain the purpose of the solution
     simulator_repository: to_fill               # To fill according to your simulator name
     simulator_version: to_fill                  # To fill according to your simulator version
-    # Dataset
-    dataset_name: to_fill
-    dataset_description: to_fill
-    # Runner
+    # Webapp
-    run_template_id: to_fill
-    runner_name: to_fill
-    runTemplate_name: to_fill
-    owner_name: to_fill
+    cloud_provider: azure                       # Cloud provider to use (e.g., azure, aws, gcp)
+    cluster_name: dev-aks                       # Name of the Kubernetes cluster
+    cluster_domain: dev-aks.azure.platform.cosmotech.com  # Domain of the Kubernetes cluster
+    tenant: dev                                 # namespace kubernetes (e.g., dev, prod)
+    webapp_name: business                       # Name of the web application
+    organization_id: o-xxxxxxxxxxx                         # Organization ID
+    azure_subscription_id: xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx # Azure subscription ID
+    azure_entra_tenant_id: xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx # Azure Entra (AAD) tenant ID
+    powerbi_app_deploy: false                              # Set to true if deploying Power BI app, false otherwise
     # Security
     # The list below will be used on all API objects.
     # If differents security list are needed for each API objects,